-How The Alt Right — And Paul Ryan's Challenger — Coordinate To Fight The "Jewish Media"
+How The Alt-Right — And Paul Ryan's Challenger — Coordinate To Fight The "Jewish Media"

 According to two individuals with knowledge of the group, such requests were common from Nehlen, who frequented the group to solicit its help with trolling his critics and political opponents.

-“It’s pretty obviously coordinated,” Nehlen continued, referring to remarks from conservative and pro-Trump personalities like Town Hall’s Kurt Schlichter and The Rebel’s John Cardillo who’d denounced his tweets.
+“It’s pretty obviously coordinated,” Nehlen continued, referring to remarks from conservative and pro-Trump personalities like Town Hall’s Kurt Schlichter and the Rebel’s John Cardillo who’d denounced his tweets.
 “Cardillo and others like him are working for Jewish media then there are the fake conservatives who happen to be jewish,” he wrote to the group telling members to add Schlichter to his list.
 “Im going to decimate them all and y’[all are gonna help me.”

 Group members responded to his rallying cry, offering support with a volley of fist, thumbs up, and American flag emojis.
 “Yes we will,” one replied.

 Nehlen, a Wisconsin businessman who unsuccessfully challenged House Speaker Paul Ryan for his congressional seat in 2016 (and is running again in 2018), has faced criticism in recent months for his anti-immigrant views and controversial conduct.
 Even Nehlen’s most ardent media backers were forced to sever ties.
-On December 27th, Steve Bannon and Breitbart, who had championed Nehlen’s 2016 primary campaign against Ryan, disavowed him, purging his articles from its site.
-"Nehlen is dead to us," Bannon advisor Arthur Schwartz told CNN.
+On Dec.
+27, Steve Bannon and Breitbart, who had championed Nehlen’s 2016 primary campaign against Ryan, disavowed him, purging his articles from the site.
+"Nehlen is dead to us," Bannon adviser Arthur Schwartz told CNN.

-Nehlen, for his part, has largely ignored questions about his anti-semitic views and white nationalism, dismissing any inquiries as attempts to derail his commitment to an “America First” agenda.
+Nehlen, for his part, has largely ignored questions about his anti-Semitic views and white nationalism, dismissing any inquiries as attempts to derail his commitment to an “America First” agenda.
 But screenshots reviewed by BuzzFeed News show Nehlen associating with and soliciting help from people who appear to be prominent members of the alt-right to wage trolling and harassment campaigns.

-Nehlen and other members of these groups declined to speak with Buzzfeed News.
+Nehlen and other members of these groups declined to speak with BuzzFeed News.

 Advertisement